 As soon as a developer modifies something in the View layer, that change is reflected in the Model layer.

-In comparison of Angular vs jQuery, jQuery’s data flow is unilateral, with everything being sent down from the Model layer.
+By contrast, jQuery’s data flow is unilateral, with everything being sent down from the Model layer.
 Even though the UI elements are less complicated to troubleshoot, they nevertheless allow for interaction.

 Although one approach prioritizes effectiveness above efficiency, the other prioritizes reliability and output.